-Below is a list of upcoming workshops that will be presented by Dr. Norman L. Dalsted, CSU Extension and by Candiss Leathers, Goodwill Industries Denver.
-“AgrAbility Business & Financial Planning” will be the topic.
+Below is a list of upcoming workshops that will be presented by Dr. Norman L. Dalsted, CSU Extension, Candiss Leathers, Goodwill Industries Denver, and Dr. James Craig, Goodwill Industries Denver.
+The topics will be What is the AgrAbility Project, Mental Wellness for rural farm families, Aging in Place, and Financial matters that will affect farmers.
 The workshops are for Colorado farm and ranch families who are dealing with illnesses, conditions, or disabilities and for professionals who work with them.
-Workshops are from 10:00 a.m. to 2:00 p.m. with a free box lunch provided for those who pre-register at least one week prior to the workshop.
-If you want to participate, please call or email Candiss Leathers (720-539-4435, email@example.com) or Norm Dalsted (970-222-5657; firstname.lastname@example.org), or the Extension agent listed below for more information one week prior to the workshops.
+Workshop times vary depending on location.
+See the details for your area on the flyer.
+If you want to participate, please call or email Candiss Leathers (720-539-4435, email@example.com) or Norm Dalsted (970-222-5657; firstname.lastname@example.org), or the Extension office listed on the flyer for more information one week prior to the workshops.

 Norman L. “Norm” Dalsted, Ph.D. is an Extension Economist in Farm and Ranch Management and Professor with Colorado State University Extension.
 He was born and raised on farms in North Dakota, and has continued to work in custom harvesting work through his lifetime.
 He will present on how ranch and farm families can use when approaching bankers and other lending agents.

 Candiss Leathers, VRT, M.A., is the Rural Rehabilitation Specialist and Manager for Colorado AgrAbility at Goodwill Industries Denver.
 Her upbringing, education, and experience provide her with the essential tools to assist men and women actively engaged in the agricultural field with assessments and technical guidance.